Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/overview.md

 1. Transferrable
 2. Fungible
-3. Redeemable for some underlying token or set of tokens, from which they dervice their value
+3. Redeemable for some underlying token or set of tokens, from which they derive their value
 4. Related to a crypto App

-App Tokens are most commonly held directly by users, so are somewhat analogous to the concept of a _receipt_.
+App Tokens are commonly held directly by users, so are analogous to the concept of a _receipt_.
 You deposit 100 USDC on Aave, you get a receipt of 100 aUSDC in return.

 ### Common examples of app tokens are